Troubleshoot Error Code 7

 If the underlying cause of error code 7 is related to incorrect BIOS settings, then it is recommended to restore default settings to resolve.

-You can reset your computer’s BIOS (basic input and output system) settings to factory defaults by selecting restore defaults option within BIOS or by removing CMOS ( Complementary Metal Oxide Semi-Conductor) battery from your unplugged computer for about five minutes.
+You can reset your computer’s BIOS (basic input and output system) settings to factory defaults by selecting the restore defaults option within BIOS or by removing CMOS ( Complementary Metal Oxide Semi-Conductor) battery from your unplugged computer for about five minutes.

 The battery removal method requires opening the computer case, so only attempt it if you are unable to access BIOS.